top of page

 2. Develop a writer’s mindset.

-Finally, surround yourself with other writers who have similar interests.
-See my previous post on writer’s communities, “Writing Communities.
-Here's How Writers Connect and Grow” to learn more about the numerous benefits to surrounding yourself writers.
+Finally, surround yourself with other writers who share your interests.
+See my previous post, Writing Communities.
+Here's How Writers Connect and Grow” to learn more about the benefits of surrounding yourself with writers.

 3. Write about things that interest you.